2sic/2sxc-docs/2sxc Docs Generator/basics/look-up/sources.md

 All LookUp objects implement the [](xref:ToSic.Eav.LookUp.ILookUp) interface and inherit the [](xref:ToSic.Eav.LookUp.LookUpBase) object.

-## LookUp Sources

-These are the sources which are automatically included in 2sxc

-1. `QueryString` to look up url parameters
-1. `DateTime` to look up todays date or the now-time
-1. `` #todoc

-In Queries we also have the following sources

-1. Params
-1. Settings

 ## Internal LookUp Objects (technical ⚠)

 Just to give you an idea of the power of LookUp objects, here are some in use: